 Search engine optimization is also a useful tool for promoting your services on the internet.
 The article where you show your expertise in the field will show up high in search results page (SERP) if the page is well-optimized and relevant to specific keywords like “dog diet,” “nylon dog collar,” or “how to choose a breed.”

 Another way to reach the top of SERP is to run PPC ads, based on the auction.
-The more relevant your content is, and the bigger is the bid your offer for the ad to be shown, the more traffic you’ll drive to your site.
+The more relevant your content is, and the more significant is the bid your offer for the ad to be shown, the more traffic you’ll drive to your site.

 After people clicked on your ad leading to your website, you need to find out how to continue communication and keep them engaged.
 Ask for their email address in exchange for even more value than promised in the ad — videos from dog training experts, insights on the dogs’ health, vaccination information, etc. The tools, handy for acquiring new leads, are lead magnets and subscription forms.